 California has a troubling history of physical and sexual abuse within its juvenile detention facilities.
 This issue has been repeatedly exposed through high-profile lawsuits, criminal charges, and extensive investigations by both state and federal authorities.
 Although Camp Glenwood is a local county facility, it has suffered from all of the same systemic issues and rampant sexual abuse of inmates that have plagued the state juvenile system for years.

-Unfortunately, juvenile inmates at facilities like Camp Glenwood at highly vulnerable and often target for sexual abuse by predatory staff members at the facility.
+Unfortunately, juvenile inmates at facilities like Camp Glenwood are highly vulnerable and often targeted for sexual abuse by predatory staff members at the facility.
 Staff on juvenile inmate sexual is an all too frequent occurrence at places like Camp Glenwood, where the remote, isolated setting makes it even easier to prey on inmates.
 Recent federal and state investigations, along with lawsuits and news reports, have shed light on the true extent of the problem of sexual abuse of juvenile inmates.

 Lawsuits for Sexual Abuse of Juvenile Inmates At Camp Glenwood